Go Back Up

 Types of HRAs

 This section will cover three of the most common types of HRAs available.
-These options can provide personalized health benefits to your employees instead of, or in addition to, a group health insurance plan.
+These options can provide personalized health benefits to your employees.
+Depending on the type, each HRA can be offered instead of, or in addition to, a group health insurance plan.

 QSEHRA

-If your QSEHRA allowance is considered affordable, employees can't collect their tax credits.
-If your allowance is considered unaffordable, those employees can collect their tax credits, but they must reduce their credit dollar-for-dollar by their monthly HRA allowance.
+If your employees had premium tax credit eligibility prior to being offered a QSEHRA, and their allowance is affordable, they can no longer collect their tax credits.
+If their allowance is unaffordable, those employees can collect their tax credits.
+But they must reduce their credit dollar-for-dollar by their monthly HRA allowance.

-Employers can choose whether to include part-time employees in the benefit but must offer the benefits on the same terms to all employees if they decide to include their part-timers.
+Employers can choose whether to include part-time employees in the benefit.
+If they do, they must offer the benefit on the same terms to all employees.

-The QSEHRA is a great option for employers who want to save on health benefits costs and get maximum value out of their spending since there's no minimum limit for employer contributions.
+The QSEHRA is a great option for employers who want to save on health benefits costs.
+They get maximum value out of their spending since there's no minimum limit for employer contributions.
 However, there are annual contribution limits with a QSEHRA.
 Every year, the IRS outlines these annual contribution limits through a revenue procedure.

 ICHRA

-To participate in an ICHRA, employees must be covered by an individual health insurance plan that qualifies as minimum essential coverage.
+To participate in an ICHRA, employees must have an individual health insurance plan that qualifies as MEC.
 Employees can then use the allowance to cover health insurance premiums and qualified out-of-pocket medical expenses (if their employer allows it).

-An ICHRA can also help employers with more than 50 FTEs, known as applicable large employers (ALEs), meet all of the requirements of the ACA employer mandate.
+An ICHRA can also help employers with more than 50 FTEs, known as applicable large employers (ALEs), meet the requirements of the ACA employer mandate.

 With an ICHRA, your employees who receive financial assistance through premium tax credits have to choose between one or the other.
-If they are offered an ICHRA allowance that is considered affordable, they must forego their premium tax credits.
-However, if they are offered an unaffordable allowance, they can opt-out of the ICHRA and continue receiving their tax credits.
+If they're offered an ICHRA allowance that’s affordable, they must forego their premium tax credits.
+However, if they're offered an unaffordable allowance, they can opt-out of the ICHRA and continue receiving their tax credits.

 Group coverage HRA (GCHRA)

-A group coverage HRA (GCHRA), also known as an integrated HRA, is designed to supplement a group health insurance plan.
-To participate, employees must be enrolled in their employer's group health insurance plan and can only use their allowance toward out-of-pocket medical expenses—not insurance premiums.
+HRAs aren't only an alternative to group health insurance.
+You can offer one alongside a group health insurance plan to cover employees' out-of-pocket healthcare costs.
+A group coverage HRA (GCHRA), also known as an integrated HRA, supplements a group health insurance plan.
+To participate, employees must enroll in their employer's group health insurance plan.
+You can only reimburse them for out-of-pocket medical expenses—not insurance premiums.

 A GCHRA allows employers to offer a group plan of their choosing and extend their employees' healthcare coverage through an additional allowance.
-Employees use their GCHRA allowance to cover out-of-pocket costs before meeting their annual out-of-pocket maximum and provide an extra level of budget control for employers.
+Employees use their GCHRA allowance to cover out-of-pocket costs.
+This includes expenses before meeting their annual out-of-pocket maximum.
+It provides an extra level of budget control for employers.

 Conclusion

-If you're looking to implement a personalized health benefit, PeopleKeep has several options to fit your organization's needs.
-From HRA administration software to customizable employee stipends through WorkPerks, we have benefits solutions for every organization.
+If you're looking to implement an HRA as your health benefit, PeopleKeep has several options to fit your needs.
+Our administration solutions for QSEHRAs, ICHRAs, and GCHRAs make it easy to set up and manage your HRA.

-Schedule a call with a personalized benefits advisor to discuss the options available for your business!
+Schedule a call with an HRA specialist to discuss your options.

 1. https://www.irs.gov/affordable-care-act/employer-health-care-arrangements